 At some point around 1917 the building was expanded to the west along 3rd Street, with the addition of a two story structure built with similar dark colored brick as the rest of the original structure.
-Unfortunately while the brick was roughly matched (not quite however), the terra cotta embellishments were not and as a result this section of the building looks incredibly plain and pedestrian.
-This portion of the building housed Laurium’s post office for many years, though I have no clue what resided here after the post office moved across the street to the State Savings Bank building.
+Unfortunately while the brick was roughly matched to the bank building’s exterior, the terra cotta embellishments are painfully missing.
+As a result this section of the building looks incredibly plain and pedestrian.
+This portion of the building housed Laurium’s post office for many years before moving across the street into its present home in the First National’s competitor – the State Savings Bank.

 The First National Bank would serve Laurium for some time, surviving the Great Depression and lasting in some capacity at least up into the 1940s – the last Sanborn maps I have access to.
 The building would later house the Keweenaw Printing Company in the 1970s.
 Since the 1990s it has served as the home to the Yard Sale – a local collectible and antique shop.